sarojpunde/tech-tribe-theme/README.md

 ### LOCAL DEVELOPMENT WORKFLOW

-As mentioned earlier, Custom Theme utilizes various packages and libraries like Webpack, Alpine.js, PostCSS, Tailwind, etc. Therefore, you need to run specific commands to compile JS and CSS while working on the codebase.
+As mentioned earlier, Custom Theme utilizes various packages and libraries like Vite, Alpine.js, PostCSS, Tailwind, etc. Therefore, you need to run specific commands to compile JS and CSS while working on the codebase.

 To preview your development changes in the development theme, run the following commands and monitor the changes:

-- `yarn run watch:js` - Watch Javascript files
+- `yarn watch:js` - Watch JavaScript files with Vite development server
-- `yarn run watch:css` - Watch CSS files
+- `yarn watch:css` - Watch CSS files with PostCSS
-- `yarn run watch:theme` - Watch theme files
+- `yarn watch:theme` - Watch theme files with Shopify CLI
 - `yarn dev` - Run all development commands at once

 ### Troubleshooting